 Dr. Bijoux-Leist was originally trained as a medical doctor in Haiti in the 1980s.
 After moving to the United States in the 1990s, she embarked upon a new career as a psychotherapist.
 She has since earned a Master’s Degree in Counseling Psychology from Villanova University and a Doctorate in Clinical Psychology from Chestnut Hill College.
-She is currently licensed as a Marital and Family Therapist; she conducts individual therapy, as well as therapy with families and couples.
+She is currently licensed as both a psychologist and a marital and family therapist.
+She conducts individual therapy, as well as therapy with families and couples.

 Dr. Bijoux-Leist thrives to create a space where clients feel safe to self-explore and identify inner resources for more fulfilling lives.
 She believes that biological, intrapsychic, familial and environmental factors often interact or contribute to presenting problems.
 Consequently, her approach is integrative and tailored to each individual.